 To become familiar with research that describes changes in the societal definitions of childhood and childrens place in society.

-To become aware of the methodological issues associated with research about children that puts their own perspectives at center stage.
+To become aware of the methodological issues associated with research about children and childhood that puts their own perspectives at center stage.

-To acquire in-depth knowledge about the social, emotional, and economic circumstances of childrens lives today and to learn how to find valid and reliable statistical information about children on an aggregate level.
+To acquire in-depth knowledge about the social, emotional, and economic circumstances of childrens lives today and to learn how to find valid and reliable statistical information about children and childhood on an aggregate level.

-To understand more fully the differences between sociological and psychological perspectives on childhood.
+To understand more fully the differences between sociological and psychological perspectives on children and childhood.